ddc-java/ddc-day/typography.md

 description: "Font groups and styles used in curriculum."
 ---

 For the most part, this theme is responsible for the specific typefaces and styles used in curriculum module web pages.
-However, the general font characteristics are selected based on the block and span formatting elements (usually in Markdown, but also HTML) included in the content by the author.
-Thus, it's important that the curriculum author understand the general typographical rules for different content types, to help them better understand and remember the [formatting guidelines](formatting.md).
+However, the general font characteristics are selected based on the block and span formatting elements included in the content by the author.
+Thus, it's important that the curriculum author understand the general typographical characteristics for different content types, to help them better understand and use the [formatting guidelines](formatting.md).

 {:.plain.title}slab-serif